nikelborm/hehe-secret-dont-look/readme.md

 6. Modules, packages, and inheritance for LLBs
 7. Much better UX with much better autocomplete (in-IDE autocomplete for secrets names, or build args, provided by the type-system)
 8. Show the world of buildkit for frontenders
+9. TypeScript has C-style syntax and can be more easily understood by Java devs, than something closest to buildkit -- Go.
+There's no Java buildkit frontends anyway.

 ## Notes

 1. gogo/proto deprecated: [moby/buildkit#3119](https://github.com/moby/buildkit/issues/3119)
-2. protobuf.js is dead
-3. there's nothing in Effect.ts codebase about protobuf or gRPC.
+2. there's nothing in Effect.ts codebase about protobuf or gRPC.
 Only MsgPack, which is irrelevant
-4. important thing is to somehow be aware of every cacheable shit in existence, so that we can work with artifacts based on their cache.
+3. important thing is to somehow be aware of every cacheable shit in existence, so that we can work with artifacts based on their cache.
 We need to store and calculate [hashes](https://mattrickard.com/vertical-workflow-engines).
-5. Don't forget to disable telemetry if any would be present in projects.
+4. Don't forget to disable telemetry if any would be present in projects.
-6. Strictly follow rules of License of the project chosen as a basis.
+5. Strictly follow rules of License of the project chosen as a basis.
-7. Use @generated field from jsdoc
+6. Use @generated field from jsdoc

 ## Ecosystem od TS/JS generation from protobuf